palewire/californiacivicdata.org/_posts/2014-09-24-calaccess-code-convening.markdown

 They are:

-- [django-calaccess-raw-data](http://django-calaccess-campaign-browser.californiacivicdata.org/en/latest/): A Django app to refine, review and republish campaign finance data drawn from the California Secretary of State’s CAL-ACCESS database.
+- [django-calaccess-raw-data](http://django-calaccess-raw-data.californiacivicdata.org/): A Django app to download, extract and load campaign finance and lobbying activity data from the California Secretary of State's CAL-ACCESS database

-- [django-calaccess-campaign-browser](https://github.com/california-civic-data-coalition/django-calaccess-lobbying-browser): A simple Django app to build lobbying activity data from the CAL-ACCESS database.
-It is reliant on django-calaccess-parser.
+- [django-calaccess-campaign-browser](http://django-calaccess-campaign-browser.californiacivicdata.org/): A Django app to refine, review and republish campaign finance data drawn from the California Secretary of State’s CAL-ACCESS database

 Both are designed and packaged according to our "pluggable data" method, which you can read about at greater length [here](http://www.californiacivicdata.org/2014/09/24/pluggable-data/),